DS-100/fa22/syllabus.md

 <br>

 ### Lecture
 There are 2 live lectures per week.
-Lectures will be in Wheeler 150.
+Lectures will be in Wheeler 150 and broadcasted live on Zoom.
 All lecture recordings will also be published within 24 hours of the live recording.

 ### Discussion
-TBD
+Live discussion sections are on Tuesdays, lasting for one hour.
+The goal of these sessions is to work through problems, hone your skills, and flesh out your understanding as part of a team.
+The problems that you solve and present as part of discussion are important in understanding this material.
+- You need to be assigned to a discussion section.
+Sign-ups will be posted on Ed.
+- Discussion attendance is mandatory for students enrolled in Data 100.
+- Each discussion will be graded on a 0/1 basis.
+As of now, that one point will be determined based on attendance.

 ### Homework and Projects